Brahian Alemán

-Brahian Milton Alemán Athaydes (born 23 December 1989) is an Uruguayan footballer who plays as an attacking midfielder for Gimnasia La Plata.
+Brahian Milton Alemán Athaydes (born 23 December 1989) is a Uruguayan footballer who plays as an attacking midfielder for Primera Nacional club San Miguel.

+Career

 After a spectacular 2014 season with Arsenal de Sarandí, scoring nine goals and grabbing two assists, Alemán was linked to a number of clubs.
 Boca Juniors, Independiente, and Barcelona Sporting Club were some of the large number of clubs interested in acquiring Aleman, with the latter ultimately landing Alemán's services for a fee of $3 million.
 He signed a 3-year contract.

+On 14 September 2023, Alemán joined Al-Batin on loan.

+In the second half of 2024, Alemán moved to Chile and joined Universidad de Concepción in the Primera B.